 What Is Pets for Life?

-The HSUS's expanded program builds humane communities by helping animals and the people who love them
+The HSUS's program builds humane communities by helping animals and the people who love them

-We’ve combined the valuable lessons our program staff have learned over time with innovative strategies for reaching new audiences.
-We are meeting people where they are, instead of waiting for them to come to us—building relationships and giving people and pets life-changing resources.
+We’ve combined the valuable lessons our program staff have learned over time with extensive data collection and innovative strategies for reaching new audiences.
+We are meeting people where they are instead of waiting for them to come to us—building relationships and giving people and pets life-changing resources.